This post may contain affiliate links – read our full disclosure

 Queens produce special pheromones that are recognized by other members of the colony.
 These “external hormones” are the chemical messengers of the hive.

-Select workers feed and groom the queen with their antennae.
+Select workers feed and groom her with their antennae.
 During the process, pheromones are passed throughout the hive.

-The presence of queen bee pheromones and those given off by developing bee brood inform the colony that all is well.
+The presence of her pheromones and those given off by developing bee brood inform the colony that all is well.
 Colony life is going along as it should.

 If those pheromone levels disappear or drop, the colony knows that their queen is failing or missing.

 This signals workers to begin hasty construction of queen cells.
 If the queen bee dies or fails, her replacement is needed as soon as possible.

 Often the queen may not die but begin to lag in production.
 When young and in good health, she is an egg laying machine.
 Depending on colony conditions, she can easily average 1000 to 2000 eggs per day.

 However, she has a limited supply of eggs and stored sperm.
 Once these are exhausted so is her usefulness to the colony.